brianwetzel/HW1_Ethereum_Case_Study/README.md

 Bitcoin gave us 1st generation blockchains which are global decentralized digital currencies.
 This is a very powerful tool, but due to its extremely limited programming nature it is difficult to build applications on.
 Ethereum takes blockchain into the 2nd generation by keeping its decentralization and security, but making it much more powerful by adding smart contracts to run a variety applications, an not limited to just banking.

-Vitalik is often quoted saying “I discovered that they were doing this sort of swiss army knife approach of supporting 15 different features and doing it in a very limited way.”  [[Wired](https://www.wired.com/2016/06/the-uncanny-mind-that-built-ethereum/)]
+Vitalik is often quoted saying “I discovered that they were doing this sort of swiss army knife approach of supporting 15 different features and doing it in a very limited way”  [[Wired](https://www.wired.com/2016/06/the-uncanny-mind-that-built-ethereum/)].
 <br><br>

 ## Who is the company's intended customer?
 Is there any information about the market size of this set of customers?